Fully vaccinated people can go without masks outdoors except in crowded settings, CDC says

-WASHINGTON — Federal health officials said Tuesday that fully vaccinated Americans can go without masks when walking, jogging or biking outdoors, or dining with friends at outdoor restaurants.
+WASHINGTON – Federal health officials said Tuesday that fully vaccinated people should feel free to go without masks outdoors when walking, jogging or biking, or dining with friends at outdoor restaurants – a milestone development for tens of millions of pandemic-weary Americans after more than a year of masking up and locking down.

-President Joe Biden celebrated the change in later remarks, urging people to get inoculated not just to protect themselves and those around them but so they can live more normally, by “getting together with friends, going to the park for a picnic without needing a mask.”
+President Joe Biden touted the relaxation of guidance as another reason for people to get vaccinated, urging them to move forward to protect themselves and those around them, and so they can live more normally, by “getting together with friends, going to the park for a picnic without needing a mask.”

-The guidance from the Centers for Disease Control and Prevention addresses growing calls from infectious-disease and other public-health experts to relax mask mandates for the outdoors because breezes disperse airborne virus particles, distancing is easier, and humidity and sunlight render the coronavirus less viable.

-For that reason, the guidance also says even unvaccinated individuals may go without masks when walking, jogging or biking outdoors with household members.
-However, officials caution that crowded outdoor settings still pose risks, and they urge everyone — vaccinated and unvaccinated individuals — to wear masks when attending sporting events, live performances and parades.
+Biden had set July 4 as a target for when people could get together for backyard picnics with a sense of normalcy, and both the new mask guidance and his remarks were geared to encouraging people to continue getting the shots.

+“I . . . want to thank everyone who has gotten the vaccine for doing your patriotic duty and helping us get on the path to Independence Day,” Biden said in remarks on the North Lawn of the White House.
+He arrived at the podium wearing a mask.
+He returned to the White House without one, saying he did not have to put it on until he got back into the building.

-The recommendations come as more than 52% of eligible people in the United States have gotten at least one shot, but vaccine supply has begun to outstrip demand.
-The guidance is aimed at helping the fully inoculated ease back into daily routines upended by the pandemic while encouraging others to get their shots to counter highly contagious new variants.
-States and localities across the country are opening walk-in clinics to make it easier for people to get vaccines.
+Officials said the changed guidance was aimed at helping those who are fully inoculated return safely to old routines, while encouraging others to get their shots to counter highly contagious new variants.

-“Over the past year, we have spent a lot of time telling Americans what they cannot do, what they should not do,” CDC Director Rochelle Walensky said at a White House briefing.
+“Over the past year, we have spent a lot of time telling Americans what they cannot do, what they should not do,” CDC Director Rochelle Walensky said at a White House briefing Tuesday.
 “Today, I’m going to tell you some of the things you can do if you are fully vaccinated.”

+The recommendations also address growing calls from experts in infectious diseases and other public health fields to relax mask mandates for the outdoors because breezes disperse airborne virus particles, distancing is easier, and humidity and sunlight render the coronavirus less viable.

+For that reason, the guidance says that even unvaccinated individuals may forgo masks when walking, jogging or biking outdoors with household members.
+Officials still caution that crowded outdoor settings pose risks and urge everyone – vaccinated and unvaccinated – to wear masks when attending sporting events, live performances and parades.

 A growing body of evidence suggests that fully vaccinated people are less likely to have asymptomatic infections or transmit the coronavirus to others.
 Officials do not know how long protection lasts and how much the vaccines protect against emerging virus variants.